 Aetna considers the use of vascularized bone graft for the treatment of avascular necrosis of the talus experimental and investigational because its effectiveness has not been established.

-Aetna considers osteochondral allograft experimental and investigational for tarso-metatarsal arthrodesis, repairing chondral defects/lesions of the elbow, patella, patello-femoral ligament, and shoulder (e.g., Hill Sachs lesions) because its effectiveness has not been established.
+Aetna considers osteochondral allograft experimental and investigational for ilio-tibial band repair, shoulder instability, tarso-metatarsal arthrodesis, repairing chondral defects/lesions of the elbow, patella, patello-femoral ligament, and shoulder (e.g., Hill Sachs lesions) because its effectiveness has not been established.

 Aetna considers the use of TruFit Plug (a synthetic resorbable biphasic implant) for osteochondral allografts of the knee experimental and investigational because its effectiveness has not been established.

-Aetna considers the use of DeNovo NT tissue graft for repair of articular cartilage lesion experimental and investigational because its effectiveness has not been established.
+Aetna considers the use of DeNovo ET engineered tissue graft and DeNovo NT tissue graft for repair of articular cartilage lesions experimental and investigational because its effectiveness has not been established.

 Repair of knee ligaments refers to surgical treatment of acute injuries (ruptures), whereas primary reconstruction usually refers to surgical intervention of ligamentous laxity (chronic insufficiency) several months following an injury.
 Revision reconstruction means corrective surgery when the original reconstruction has failed.
 The bulk of the literature on ligamentous reconstruction of the knee deals with the primary reconstruction of the anterior cruciate ligament (ACL).
 Generally, there are 3 reconstructive methods for managing ACL insufficiency: (i) intra-articular replacements, (ii) extra-articular procedures, and (iii) combined procedures.
 The first method is intended to replace the ACL, whereas the second method is intended to tighten the medial or lateral secondary restraints, or both in the third method.
 The sources for intra-articular replacements are quadriceps tendon, patellar tendon, hamstring tendons, and iliotibial band or tract.
 In particular, the bone-patellar tendon-bone autograft (the central one-third of the patellar tendon and its bony attachments to the patella and tibial tubercle) is the most common operation currently performed for reconstructing the ACL through arthroscopy.